my-waiwai/wheres-my-stuff/README.md

 ## Support

 Where's My Stuff does not generate any revenue.
-If you wish to support the developers you can donate some sats at the Bitcoin address below:
+If you wish to support the developers you can donate some sats (Satoshis) at the Bitcoin address below: